 Systemic antifungal drugs should be used.
 (To know about hair fungus, see: Hair Fungus) Itraconazole, terbinafine, fluconazole can be used in adults and griseofulvin in children.

-As a tinea capitis treatment at home, shampoos containing selenium sulfide or ketoconazole can be used to for it to stay on the ring worm on head 5 minutes.
+As a tinea capitis treatment at home, shampoos containing selenium sulfide or ketoconazole can be used for it to stay on the ringworm on the head for 5 minutes.
 Meanwhile, materials such as brushes and combs used for protective purposes can be kept in this shampoo.
-Dandruff shampoos can increase the development of ring worm on scalp.
+Dandruff shampoos can increase the development of ringworm on the scalp.

 To have more information about Tinea Capitis, please contact us to inform you!

 It generally spreads from the infected pillow, comb, or likewise.